iggredible/Learn-Vim/ch14_external_commands.md

 Now the STDOUT from running `cat file.txt` will be inserted after line 10.

-## Writing the Buffer Content Into an External Command
+## Writing The Buffer Content Into An External Command

 In addition to saving a file, you can also use the write command (`:w`) to pass the text in the current buffer as the STDIN for an external command.
 The syntax is: